From Brain-Based Research to Powerful Learning: Innovative Teaching Techniques in the Classroom

 Credit: Edutopia

 Eighth-grade teacher Jeanne Kurth has found one of the strangest-looking exercises: Brain Gym, also one of the most beneficial.
-Students do a series of twenty-six movements, such as placing two fingers on the chin while moving their eyes up and down, or rubbing both cheeks, to promote concentration, memory, organization, language, and other skills.
+Students do a series of 26 movements, such as placing two fingers on the chin while moving their eyes up and down, or rubbing both cheeks, to promote concentration, memory, organization, language, and other skills.

 Kurth, like some other teachers at Key Largo, checks for a range of student dispositions before creating individual learning plans.
-Does the student work better in groups or alone?
+Does the student work better in groups, or alone?
 Does she remember more if the information is told to her, if she sees it in writing, or if she is given a project and allowed to discern the knowledge through hands-on work?
 Is he easily distracted, or do noise and activity propel him to work harder?

 As a result of those answers, harsh fluorescent lighting has been replaced with the soft glow of 60-watt bulbs in real table lamps.
 CD sounds of a rushing stream serve as background music.
 Eating (healthy) food in class is encouraged."Part of the brain research tells us that children have different learning styles, and that if we want them to do the very best they can in life -- in school -- then we as educators need to tend to what their learning styles are," says St. James.